MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

 Normalize the data
 ~~~~~~~~~~~~~~~~~~

-Normalize the raw data by selecting the average value of the region of interest (ROI).
-The goal is to adjust the intensity values of the ROI so that they are centered around a mean of 1.
+Normalize the raw data by the average value of a region of interest (ROI).
+The goal is to adjust the intensity values of the image so that they are centered around a mean of 1 in the ROI.

-Keep in mind that whether or not normalization is applied, the regularization weight in the final reconstruction step should be adjusted accordingly, as normalization can affect convergence.
+Keep in mind that whether or not normalization is applied, the regularization weight in the final reconstruction step should be adjusted accordingly.
+Our normalization helps to standardize the regularization weight.

 .. code-block:: matlab

-    % n_u: Reconstruction matrix size
-    % N_u: Acquisition matrix size
-    x_tot = bmMathilda(y_tot, t_tot, ve_tot, C, [N_u, N_u, N_u], [n_u, n_u, n_u], dK_u);
+    x_tot = bmMathilda(y_tot, t_tot, ve_tot, C, N_u, n_u, dK_u);
     bmImage(x_tot);
     temp_im = getimage(gca);
     bmImage(temp_im);